koendv/minimal_raspberry_fan/README.md

 1|Molex 15-44-6806|female header, 2x03, 2.54mm pitch

 ## Installation
 The fan controller plugs into pin 1-6 of the Raspberry GPIO.
+Enable i2c bus 1 clicking on the raspberry icon -> Preferences -> Raspberry Pi Configuration -> Interfaces -> i2c.
 If you scan the i2c bus, you ought to see the fan controller at address 0x74:
 ```
 koen@raspberrypi:~ $ sudo i2cdetect -r -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f